WaiperOK/Axios-DLS/docs/reference/sdk.md

 4. Document examples showcasing integration with CI pipelines, dashboards, and vulnerability management systems.

 Updates to the SDKs will be tracked in dedicated changelogs and aligned with the main project versioning scheme.

+### UI Integration Notes

+- The React prototype under `ui/` can load schema data by running `axion schema --format json` during build/startup and caching the resulting bundle (e.g., place it under `src/assets/tool-schemas.json`).
+- Watch for updates: the bundle carries a `version` field; regenerate when it changes or on CLI upgrades.
+- For live editing, invoke the CLI programmatically via a dev server or call `axion_core::builtin_tool_schema_bundle()` from a Rust backend.